Do We Need To Worry About Eating Sushi?

 Can freezing the fish make it safe?
 One method used to make sushi safer is the process of deep freezing.
 New York has implemented rules requiring raw fish to be frozen in order to kill parasites.
 In fact, fish is often flash frozen in freezers directly on the vessels which catch them for transportation and to reduce parasites such as worms which can live in tuna and be harmful to humans.
 While deep freezing is useful against parasites, it can only slow, not stop, bacteria like salmonella.
 Only the cooking process can eliminate salmonella and other food born illnesses.

 What is the bottom line?
 There are always going to be risks associated with eating raw food.
 If you are pregnant or have a weakened immune system, you should not consider eating sushi or sashimi.
-If you’re a healthy adult who does not have other risk factors, then you need to make the choice for yourself.
-One strategy for reducing risk is to use the FDA’s website at http://www.fda.gov/ to keep yourself appraised of any recent outbreaks of salmonella poisoning and other illnesses associated with eating sushi.
+If you’re an adult who does not have other risk factors, then you need to make the choice for yourself.
+One strategy for reducing risk is to use the FDA’s website at http://www.fda.gov/ to or the CDC keep yourself appraised of any recent outbreaks of salmonella poisoning and other illnesses associated with eating sushi.
 And while I can’t tell you what to do – make sure you trust where you are getting your sushi from.